-The duties under UK law for the majority of leisure facilities such as sports centres and swimming pools are the same for trampoline parks.
+The duties under UK law for most leisure facilities such as sports centres and swimming pools are the same for trampoline parks.
 One key difference between these facilities and a trampoline park is the inherent nature and level of voluntary risk that visitors accept when using them.